Th0rr/cocktails-finder/README.md

 Note, if you have several Hard drive on your computer (C: and D:) make sure the right one is selected.
 If not, you can change it with "C:" or "D:" before entering any other command.

-#Step 3
+# Step 3
 Execute the program :

-This program takes 2 arguments : price and number of ingredients.
+This program takes 2 arguments : price and number of ingredients.<br>
--b => price
+-b => price<br>
 -n => number of ingredients

-Command example (once you are in the same directory than the .exe) : Main.exe -b 100 -n 4 this command find the better combination of 4 ingredients with 100€ of budget.
+Command example (once you are in the same directory than the .exe in your terminal) : Main.exe -b 100 -n 4<br>
+this command find the better combination of 4 ingredients with 100€ of budget.

 The results are displayed on the console and in an html file that will be opened by your default browser.